 File System

-In the last project, you have seen how to read and write disk blocks, and you will now learn about how to build a file system.
-A file system controls the disk and provides the interface of files and directories (aka. folders) to end users, which you must have been familiar with through your everyday interaction with operating systems.
-There are numerous file systems while many of them are based on the abstraction of inode.
-We thus start by introducing this important file system abstraction.
+In the previous project, you have seen how to read and write disk blocks, and you will now study how to build a file system.
+A file system uses the disk to provide the abstractions of files and directories (aka. folders), which you should have been familiar with through your everyday interactions with operating systems (e.g., Finder in MacOS).
+There are numerous file systems, and many of them are based on an abstraction called inode.
+We thus start by explaining this important file system abstraction.

-1. Inode #12 holds 1 disk block for a small text file.
+catcommand. - Inode #781 holds 1 disk block for the

-3. Inode #781 holds 1 disk block for the /bin directory recording the information of all files under /bin.
-This directory typically holds executable files of user commands.
+/bindirectory recording the information of all files under directory/bin.
+This directory contains executable files of commands likecat.

-The mkfs tool gives a simple and concrete example of how inodes could be organized.
+The mkfs tool gives a simple and concrete example of how inodes are used in egos-2000.

 Use of inodes in mkfs